Released: 22 May 1989

 Uncut, October 1999

-Two weeks after the ICA concert, Gabrels flew to Lausanne, Switzerland, to visit Bowie for a weekend, but ended up staying for a month.
-They recorded early versions of what would become ‘Heaven’s In Here’, ‘Bus Stop’, ‘Baby Can Dance’ and ‘Baby Universal’.
+Gabrels and Bowie began working together in May 1988.
+The guitarist flew to Lausanne, Switzerland, to visit Bowie for a weekend, but ended up staying for a month.
+In addition to the new version of ‘Look Back In Anger’, they recorded early versions of what would become the Tin Machine songs ‘Heaven’s In Here’, ‘Bus Stop’, ‘Baby Can Dance’, and ‘Baby Universal’.

 If there was a plan, it was that David just wanted to make the music that he wanted to make.
 One cool thing was that we were listening to all the same stuff: Led Zeppelin bootlegs, Cream bootlegs, Hendrix bootlegs, Miles Davis’ Bitches Brew, Coltrane, the Pixies, Sonic Youth, Glen Branca, Stravinsky, John Lee Hooker, Buddy Guy, Junior Wells and Muddy Waters.
 Put all that in a blender and you got Tin Machine.